-Students who fulfill the requirements given below will be issued a Technical Writing Course certificate of completion by the Consortium of the Four Universities.
+Students who fulfill the requirements given below will be issued a Technical Writing Course certificate of completion by the Consortium of the Three Universities.

-Course outline
+■ Course outline

 - O Students earn a total of 20 credits from the two universities.
 (Each university requires more than 10 course credits.
-Students must earn at least 6 credits in the "recommended subjects" and at least 4 credits in the "special subjects" offered by TUFS (at least 10 credits in total), and more than 10 credits in subjects offered by the Tokyo Institute of Technology, for a total of 20 credits.) - Academic advisor - Course supervisor: Otani Naoki - Notes - This course is part of a joint program with the Tokyo Institute of Technology and is separate from the courses in the School of Languages and Culture Studies, the School of International and Area Studies. - For details on course subjects and credits, refer to the call for applications that will be distributed in January.
+Students must earn at least 6 credits in the "recommended subjects" and at least 4 credits in the "special subjects" offered by TUFS (at least 10 credits in total), and more than 10 credits in subjects offered by the Tokyo Institute of Technology, for a total of 20 credits.) - Notes This course is part of a joint program with Institute of Science Tokyo and is separate from the courses in the School of Languages and Culture Studies, the School of International and Area Studies. - O For details on course subjects and credits, refer to the call for applications that will be distributed in January.

-Overseas Cooperation Course with Tokyo Medical and Dental University, Tokyo Institute of Technology, and Hitotsubashi University
+Overseas Cooperation Course with Institute of Science Tokyo, Hitotsubashi University